 The city’s 100+ neighborhoods are divided up into general regions (ex: Southeast Austin, Central Austin, West Austin, etc.).
 And these regions are separated by boundaries like Hwy.
 1, Interstate 35, and Lady Bird Lake.
 Surrounding Austin’s perimeters are neighborhoods and mini-cities like Kyle, Wimberley, and Round Rock.
 And many people living in the area lump these neighboring areas in with the city.

 Avery Ranch offers a beautiful portion of the hill country with tennis courts, pools, and hiking and bike trails.
-The 226-acre golf course sits directly against the neighborhood’s lake, and a large, nearby community parks, like the Brushy Creek Lake Park, Brushy Creek Sports Park, and Kelly Reeves Athletic Complex provides locals with recreational opportunities.
+The 226-acre golf course sits directly against the neighborhood’s lake, and large, nearby community parks, like the Brushy Creek Lake Park, Brushy Creek Sports Park, and Kelly Reeves Athletic Complex provides locals with recreational opportunities.

-With a small-town feel in the midst of the big city, Brentwood is home to many families with children.
+With a small-town feel in the midst of the big city, Brentwood is home to many families with children and ranks high in walkabilty.
 Old trees line the streets, creeks wind between homes, and houses are still affordable for the area.
-Many locals also like the option of Brentwood’s close by quality private schools, like Paragon Prep School.
+Many locals also like the option of Brentwood’s close-by quality private schools, like Paragon Prep School.